ntschaef/radical_civility/radical_civility.md

 Since one of the stipulations for a valid system is to be internally consistent, the second ideological approach (derived) will be used.
 This should beg the question, how to ensure one group is not favored above the others?
 The solution: generate the system on a tautologically true statement that could be accepted within any culture.
 What will be used is the claim “normality ought to be normal”.

 This can be read one of two ways: “everyone ought to adapt to MY view of normality” or “I should adapt to ensure normality includes everyone”.
 Since the first is fundamentally incorporating “rejection of other cultures as valid” which is conflicting with the idea of normalization itself, it is definitionally self-defeating.
 With this clarification, a more clear phrase will be used to capture the same sentiment of “normality ought to be normal” without the misreading - and therefore more applicable to basic conversations: “individual comfort ought never detract from community comfort”.

-<h4>Relative Normality</h4>
+Relative Normality
 One point needs to be made perfectly clear before explaining the main points of the system itself: if this system ever becomes stagnant or used for individual judgement, something has gone horribly wrong.
 This is not a system that depends on villains or heroes.
 No one is inherently better than anyone else and engaging in superiority at any level will strip the normality of respect away from those that we are considering.
 Hopefully this will naturally fall out of the definitions and premises listed below, but it should be expected that practicality will be used to alter the system from its original intent at some point.
 As such I would never personally advocate for this to be institutionalized into law, regardless of how pure the intent is.
 Instead I would wish this to be an independent underlying premise that laws were based on and a means of critiquing any institutionalized morality at regular intervals (including reflectively).

-<span style="text-decoration:underline;">Relevant Definitions</span>
+Relevant Definitions

 There are many terms specific to this section that will be listed here as a reference (as well as future sections when they are needed):

-* Alterable: in a variant state of being relative to the discussion
+Alterable: in a variant state of being relative to the discussion
-* population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable <sup>†</sup>
+population: all objects (except for possibly a statistically insignificant set of outliers) in a system which are alterable †
-* Person: a member of the population that fulfils the axioms for life
+Person: a member of the population that fulfils the axioms for life
-* Element: non-person member of the population that can be added or removed by will
-* Absolute essential: an element that is required for a person to live
+Element: non-person member of the population that can be added or removed by will Absolute essential: an element that is required for a person to live
-* Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons <sup>†</sup>
+Excess: an element that is not an absolute essential lacking the capability to be distributed with all persons †
-* Normality: the minimum expected state of all persons when excluding excess
-* Relative essential: an element that is required to gain normality
+Normality: the minimum expected state of all persons when excluding excess Relative essential: an element that is required to gain normality
-* Harm: causing normality to be unobtainable
+Harm: causing normality to be unobtainable
-* Tragic: increases both normality and harm
+Tragic: increases both normality and harm

-<sup>†</sup> within distribution - for the sake of statistical outliers - a neglect of the statistically insignificant outliers is needed from the population.
+† within distribution - for the sake of statistical outliers - a neglect of the statistically insignificant outliers is needed from the population.
 This adds a degree of uncertainty, but the alternative would make the entire value system vapidly fulfilled at all times since exceptions could always be found.

 With that in mind, the summary will be posted for convenience here for reference:

-1. One ought not to critique people for making tragic decisions
-2. One ought to critique tragic situations
+One ought not to critique people for making tragic decisions One ought to critique tragic situations
-3. If situations are not described here, one ought not to declare that someone ought or ought not to do them
-4. One ought to distribute relative essentials unless it does harm
-5. One ought to remove elements which cause strict harm
-6. One ought to use excess to increase normality
+If situations are not described here, one ought not to declare that someone ought or ought not to do them One ought to distribute relative essentials unless it does harm One ought to remove elements which cause strict harm One ought to use excess to increase normality
-7. One ought not to demand or strive to gain excess for one's legacy
-8. One ought to instruct the population what they ought to and what they ought not to do

-<h5>1 & 2: Critiques of Tragedy</h5>
+One ought not to demand or strive to gain excess for one's legacy One ought to instruct the population what they ought to and what they ought not to do 1 & 2: Critiques of Tragedy
 First and foremost, understand that positions of authority are not persons since a position is not alive (i.e. it is not physical).
 While a position ought to be criticized the person utilizing that position ought not to be.

 This pair of values is the first listed intentionally.
 All personal judgements of others are inherently due to conflicting value systems and how we act on them.
 It is hard - if not downright impossible - to separate this gut reaction from self-preservation/preservation-of-legacy and therefore - by extension - based on personal experience.
 In this respect, judgement is simply an admittance that one set of experiences being unknown to all involved is tragic.
 It would be regressive circular reasoning to promote critiques of personal tragic decisions, since that is - in itself - tragic.
 That said, if the holder of a position was expected to have that experience - either through prescribed training or necessary requirements for the position - the holder of the position ought to receive the critique only insofar as they are able to perform their duties.